Medical Science and Medicine - M6011

 *Conditions apply for the Monash Guarantee.

-#Students were ranked for selection on the basis of three equally weighted components: UMAT, ATAR and Interview.
-The ATAR used in this calculation was the adjusted ATAR after SEAS equity adjustments were added to recognise some students’ disadvantaged circumstances.
-This score was the lowest ATAR before SEAS adjustment of any student offered a first round place in 2018.
+#Students were ranked for selection on the basis of three equally weighted components: UCAT, ATAR and Interview.
+The ATAR used in the selection was the adjusted ATAR after SEAS equity and/or Dean Rural List (DRL) adjustments were added to recognise some students’ disadvantaged circumstances.
+The lowest ATAR figure displayed above was the lowest ATAR before SEAS/DRL adjustment of any student offered a place in last year's selection.

 |English||Maths||Sciences / Other|